Fact checkedFact Checked

 Can help with weight loss

-Using an exercise bike can help you burn a lot of calories depending on the intensity of your workout.
+Using an exercise bike can help you lose weight by burning a lot of calories depending on the intensity of your workout.
 In other words, the longer you pedal while maintaining your heart rate in the fat-burning zone for your age, the more calories you will burn.

 Lowers cholesterol

 Exercise promotes good cholesterol and lowers bad cholesterol.
 These positive effects on cholesterol have been analyzed in many scientific studies.
-The American Heart Association[4] advises people to aim for a minimum of 150 minutes of moderate-intensity exercise per week to lower bad low-density lipoprotein cholesterol levels.
+A minimum of 150 minutes of moderate-intensity exercise per week[4] is advisable for people aiming to lower bad low-density lipoprotein cholesterol levels.

-It benefits the knees, ankles, and hip joints while improving the range of motion.
-It is also recommended for rehabilitation, especially after a knee or an ankle sprain.
+Stationary bike workout benefits the knees, ankles, and hip joints while improving the range of motion.
+Stationary cycling is also recommended for rehabilitation, especially after a knee or ankle sprain.

 By adding resistance and speed to your routine, your body must work harder.
 This added resistance builds strength in your legs, butt, and lower back.